pren1/A_Pipeline_Of_Pretraining_Bert_On_Google_TPU/README.md

-# A Pipline Of Pretraining Bert On Google TPU
+# A Pipeline Of Pretraining Bert On Google TPU

 A tutorial of pertaining Bert on your own dataset using google TPU

 ## Introduction

-Bert, which is also known as Bidirectional Encoder Representations from Transformers, is a powerful nerual network model presented by Google in 2018.
-There exist a bunch of pretrained models that can be fine tuned for the downstreaming tasks to achieve good performances.
-Though the pretrained model provided by Google is good enough, you may still want to tune the pretrained model provided by Google on your own domain-specific corpus for several additional iterations.
-That is, give our bert model a chance to be farimiliar with the jargons on your domain, and therefore we can expect better performance on the fine-tune process.
+Bert, which is also known as the Bidirectional Encoder Representations from Transformers, is a powerful neural network model presented by Google in 2018.
+There exist a bunch of pre-trained models that can be fine-tuned for the downstream tasks to achieve good performances.
+Though the pre-trained model provided by Google is good enough, you may still want to tune the pre-trained model offered by Google on your own domain-specific corpus for several additional iterations.
+That is, give our Bert model a chance to be familiar with the jargons on your domain, and therefore we can expect better performance on the fine-tuning process.

-Nevertheless, as I observed, such a tuning (pretraining) process really takes a long time even on a 1080Ti GPU.
-The batchsize is limited, and the loss decreases really slow.
-One promising way to solve this problem is to use TPU, which is provided in Google Cloud Platform.
+Nevertheless, as I observed, such a tuning (pretraining) process takes a long time even on a 1080Ti GPU.
+The batch size is limited, and the loss decreases slowly.
+One promising way to solve this problem is to use TPU, which is provided in the Google Cloud Platform.
 From my personal experience, a V3.8 TPU is 20~30 times faster than a 1080Ti GPU (no joking!).
-So, in this tutorial, We will go over a pipline of pretraining the Bert on TPU.
+So, in this tutorial, We will go over a pipeline of pretraining the Bert on TPU.

-## Prerequest
+## Pre-request
 1. A Google account
 2. A bank card (No worry!
 Google won't charge you any money!
 At least this time :P)
 3. Your data

 ## Data preparation
-Prepare your data as your are told at [here](https://github.com/google-research/bert#pre-training-with-bert).
+Prepare your data as you are told at [here](https://github.com/google-research/bert#pre-training-with-bert).
 Now you should get a .txt file.
 This time, let's simply use the sample_text.txt, which can be downloaded from [here](https://github.com/google-research/bert.git).

-Download the pretrained bert model at [here](https://storage.googleapis.com/bert_models/2018_11_23/multi_cased_L-12_H-768_A-12.zip), make sure you unzip it.
+Download the pre-trained Bert model at [here](https://storage.googleapis.com/bert_models/2018_11_23/multi_cased_L-12_H-768_A-12.zip), make sure you unzip it.
 Now you get a folder named "multi_cased_L-12_H-768_A-12".

 ## Data upload
-First, go to the [google cloud platform](https://cloud.google.com) and sign in.
+First, go to the [Google cloud platform](https://cloud.google.com) and sign in.
 Create your project, and you should see this interface:

 <p>
     <img src="image/1.png"/>